kulturpool/EDMLib/README.md

 <p>Description: </p>

 <p>Use to point to your own (linked data) representation of the object, if you have already minted a URI identifier for it.
-It is also possible to provide URIs minted by third-parties for the object. <owl:sameAs rdf:resource=“http://www.identifier/SameResourceElsewhere/”&gt;</p>
+It is also possible to provide URIs minted by third-parties for the object. <code>&lt;owl:sameAs rdf:resource=“http://www.identifier/SameResourceElsewhere/”&gt;</code></p>
 </div>

 #### EDM_ProvidedCHO.validate_dependent_edm